-The system quits the HALT mode by an external reset, an interrupt, an external falling edge signal on port A, or a WDT overflow.
-An external reset causes device initialization, and the WDT overflow performs a "warm reset".
+The system quits the HALT mode by an external reset, an interrupt, an external falling edge signal on port A or a WDT overflow.
+An external reset causes a device initialization and the WDT overflow performs a "warm reset".
 After examining the TO and PDF flags, the reason for chip reset can be determined.
-The PDF flag is cleared by system power-up or by executing the "CLR WDT" instruction, and is set by executing the "HALT" instruction.
-On the other hand, the TO flag is set if WDT time-out occurs, and causes a wake-up that only resets the program counter and SP, and leaves the others at their original state.
+The PDF flag is cleared by system power-up or by executing the "CLR WDT" instruction and is set when executing the "HALT" instruction.
+On the other hand, the TO flag is set if the WDT time-out occurs, and causes a wake-up that only resets the program counter and SP; and leaves the others in their original status.

 The port A wake-up and interrupt methods can be considered as a continuation of normal execution.
-Each bit in port A can be independently selected to wake up the device by options.
-Awakening from an I/O port stimulus, the program resumes execution of the next instruction.
-On the other hand, awakening from an interrupt, two sequence may occur.
-If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program resumes execution at the next instruction.
-But if the interrupt is enabled, and the stack is not full, the regular interrupt response takes place.

-When an interrupt request flag is set before entering the "HALT" status, the system cannot be awakened using that interrupt.

-If wake-up events occur, it takes 1024 $t{SYS}$ (system clock period) to resume normal operation.
-In other words, a dummy period is inserted after the wake-up.
+Each bit in port A can be independently selected to wake up the device by the option.
+Awakening from an I/O port stimulus, the program will resume execution of the next instruction.
+If it is awakening from an interrupt, two sequences may occur.
+If the related interrupt is disabled or the interrupt is enabled but the stack is full, the program will resume execution at the next instruction.
+But if the interrupt is enabled and the stack is not full, the regular interrupt response takes place.
+When an interrupt request flag is set to "1" before entering the HALT mode, the wake-up function of the related interrupt will be disabled.
+If wake-up event occurs, it takes $1024~f{\rm SYS}$ (system clock period) to resume normal operation.
+In other words, a dummy period is inserted after wake-up.
 If the wake-up results from an interrupt acknowledgment, the actual interrupt subroutine execution is delayed by more than one cycle.
-However, if the wake-up results in the next instruction execution, the execution will be performed immediately after the dummy period is finished.
+However, if the wake-up results in the next instruction execution, this will be executed performed immediately after the dummy period is finished.